 If this appeals to you, it might be a good idea to make a large batch of pancake batter when you have the time and store it so that you can use it throughout the week.

 - One of my favorite tricks is to store a large batch of pancake batter in something like a big, empty, old ketchup bottle after the remnants of the ketchup have been washed out.

 - Any old squeezy-type bottle will do, as long as it has a good seal.
 It makes squeezing the pancake mixture directly into your frying pan or griddle a complete doddle.
 It's the perfect way of producing pancakes on demand.

-If you were storing your pancake batter for more extended periods, I would recommend making the batter with yeast rather than baking soda.
+If you were storing your pancake batter for more extended periods; it's recommended to make batter with yeast rather than baking soda.

-I find that the flavor and the rise of the mixture develop with time, so you won’t have to mess about with all that whisking when you have little time to spare and you’re in desperate need of a quick breakfast.
+I find that the flavor and the rise of the mixture develop with time.
+You won't have to mess about with all that whisking when you have little time to spare.
+At the same time, you're in desperate need of a quick breakfast.

 The one exception to using yeast is if you are going to be making crêpes or Scandinavian-type pancakes.
 They don't need any rise.

 The last ingredient to think about is milk.
 When using milk, it's best not to store the batter you make with it for longer than one week at a time.
 Any longer and the batter, it will turn sour.

 Guide in refrigerating pancake batter overnight